Toubic/TheMusicAPI/README.md

 1. How have you implemented the idea of HATEOAS in your API?
 Motivate your choices and how it support the idea of HATEOAS!

-I have made a "href" field for every resource in the API.
+I have made "rel" and "href" fields for the API help as well as a "href" field for every resource in the API.

 2. If your solution should implement multiple representations of the resources.
 How would you do it?